 My cameras tend to get a bit banged up on the road.
 It doesn’t worry me much–I don’t need them to look pretty–but I was especially interested in trying out the EasyCover because I’ll be kayaking in the Arctic and will have very cold and wet hands.
 It’ll also be going in and out of a bag often and sometimes roughly when I’ve got other things to worry about (like paddling or not falling in!).
 So I’ve been trying out an EasyCover on my camera to see if it’s something that will be useful.

 They’re relatively inexpensive.
 Most come in black.
 Some also come in bright yellow, red, or a camouflage pattern.

 There are cutouts for the dials and screens, as well as for some buttons.
-Some other buttons are covered over, but their position and label is marked on the cover (though it’s not always easy to read).
-There’s also a flap that goes over the hot shoe, and it has a grooved bottom that means you can slide it into the hot show and it’ll hold in place.
+Some other buttons are covered over, but their position and labels are marked on the cover (though it’s not always easy to read).
+There’s also a flap that goes over the hot shoe, and it has a grooved bottom that means you can slide it into the hot shoe, and it’ll hold in place.
 If you need to use the hot shoe for a flash or remote commander, you can easily fold the flap back.